 That “the world is shifting to all digital” is today rather stating the obvious.
 Gone are the days when I could wander to the video/dvd shop and rent myself the latest big movie and buy a big bag of popcorn.
 While I watched with a certain sadness as the local Video/DVD rental guys closed their doors I had no choice, if I wanted to continue watching films, I had to subscribe to the online providers.
 Now of course, it’s second nature and I expect to choose from a number of providers on my Smart TV, depending on who bought the rights to the new series of Game of Thrones first.
 I expect to be able watch a trailer, I expect to be able to rent SD or HD , I might want to purchase it, I might want to rent for 3 x days , hell, I may not want to pay a monthly subscription at all – I only want to pay for what I have watched – see BlinkBox etal.

 Enough of the analogies.
 We know that the march of new technology is virtually unstoppable.
 In the Telecoms space we have all read a gazillion articles on what the Next Generation Networks (NGN), for example, VoIP/4G will bring; flexibility, costs savings and ease of application development.
 The point is the march of all IP networks in the Telco world is now a reality.

 - How do carriers cope with the move from a CAPEX to an OPEX model?

 - What are the key technologies they need to support this transition?

 - What are the defecto services carriers need to offer?

 - What key functionality must a carrier demand from their equipment vendors?

-Find out more: Download our white paper now!
+Find out more: Download our white paper today